Interior Lighting - expert views

-- Selection of lighting is a key element in interior design - it reveals and enhances everything from furniture, flooring and fittings through to colors, finishes and textures.
+- Selection of lighting is a key element in interior design - it reveals and enhances everything from furniture, flooring and fittings through to colours, finishes and textures.

 - Lighting has a functional role - providing a level of illumination so that we can eat, work, relax and live comfortably.